 Blueberries are the real superstar of the berries, having one of the highest antioxidant capacities among all fruits, vegetables, spices and seasonings!
 The antioxidants in blueberries are beneficial for our brain and nervous system, and have been shown to improve memory.

 Studies also show that organically-grown berries have a higher nutritional and antioxidant content than their non-organically grown counterparts, so I’d encourage you to buy from certified organic farms.
 Strawberries are also on the Environmental Working Group’s “Dirty Dozen” list for 2015, which singles out produce with the highest concentrations of pesticides.
 Their analysis found that single samples of strawberries showed 13 different pesticides apiece (eew!).
-Want those pesticides in your body?
-Didn’t think so.
-So go organic.
+If you want to avoid ingesting those pesticides, make sure to buy organic.

-Beware of the granolas sold in grocery stores and make sure to read the labels.
-Most of them are packed with sugar, although they look like or are advertised as “healthy” options.
-Homemade granolas are much healthier and taste so much better.
+Try to stay away from the granolas sold in grocery stores and make sure to read the labels.
+Most of them are packed with sugar, although they might be advertised as “healthy” options.
+Homemade granola is much healthier and tastes so much better.
 If you’ve never made your own granola before, this is a great recipe to start.
 It’s quick, easy, and it’s totally foolproof.

-I’ve used strawberries, raspberries and blueberries, but you can go with whatever berry you have on hand for this recipe.
-As for the granola, feel free to replace the pecans with other nuts if you want to.
+Notes: I used strawberries, raspberries and blueberries here, but you can go with whatever berry you have on hand for this recipe.
+As for the granola, feel free to replace the pecans with other nuts of your choice.
 Almonds, hazelnuts or walnuts would be wonderful too.
-I’ve used organic unsweetened sheep yogurt but you can use your favorite sugar-free yogurt.
-For a vegan alternative, go with coconut yogurt.
+I used organic sheep yogurt but you can use your favorite sugar-free yogurt.
+For a vegan alternative, use coconut yogurt or any other plant-based yogurt.

 - 1 cup strawberries

 - ½ cup blueberries

 - ½ cup almond milk (or other plant-based milk)

 - 1½ cup rolled oats (gluten-free if desired)